lukecp5/employee-tracker/README.md

 * **Visual Studio Code**

 ## **Demonstration Video**
-If you'd like to see a full demo of the application, please visit the following link:
+If you'd like to see a full demo of the application, please visit the following link: [Video on Google Drive](https://drive.google.com/file/d/1Pxs6RoaEuJPxKlnvm1Gn7UMXh2idTSJp/view)

 ## **Contributing**